There are many weight loss diets out there.

-The other phases involve adding non-starchy vegetables at first, then some carbs and fat.
-Later on, there will be fewer and fewer "pure protein days" to maintain your new weight.
+The other phases involve adding non-starchy vegetables followed by some carbs and fat.
+Later on, there will be fewer and fewer pure protein days to maintain your new weight.

-Weight loss: One study showed that women following the Dukan diet ate about 1,000 calories and 100 grams of protein per day and lost an average of 33 lbs (15 kg) in 8–10 weeks (51).
+Weight loss: In one study, women following the Dukan diet ate about 1,000 calories and 100 grams of protein per day and lost an average of 33 pounds (15 kg) in 8–10 weeks (51).

-Other benefits: There are no recorded benefits of the Dukan diet in scientific literature.
+Other benefits: Apart from weight loss, there are no recorded benefits of the Dukan diet in scientific literature.

 The downside: There is very little quality research available on the Dukan diet.

 The Dukan diet limits both fat and carbs — a strategy not based on science.
-On the contrary, consuming fat as part of a high-protein diet seems to increase metabolic rate, compared with both low-carb and low-fat diets (60).
+On the contrary, consuming fat as part of a high-protein diet seems to increase metabolic rate compared to both low-carb and low-fat diets (60).

-Also, fast weight loss achieved by severe calorie restriction tends to cause significant muscle loss along with the fat loss (61).
+What’s more, fast weight loss achieved by severe calorie restriction tends to cause significant muscle loss (61).

-An ultra low-fat diet restricts the consumption of fat to under 10% of consumed calories.
+An ultra-low-fat diet restricts your consumption of fat to under 10% of daily calories.

 Generally, a low-fat diet provides around 30% of its calories as fat.

-Proponents of the ultra low-fat diet claim that traditional low-fat diets are not low-fat enough and fat intakes needs to stay under 10% of total calories to produce health benefits and weight loss.
+Proponents of the ultra-low-fat diet claim that traditional low-fat diets are not low enough in fat and that fat intake needs to stay under 10% of total calories to produce health benefits and weight loss.

-Other benefits: Studies have shown that ultra low-fat diets can improve several risk factors for heart disease, including high blood pressure, high cholesterol and markers of inflammation (69, 70, 71, 72, 73, 74).
+Other benefits: Studies suggest that ultra-low-fat diets can improve several risk factors for heart disease, including high blood pressure, high cholesterol, and markers of inflammation (69, 70, 71, 72, 73, 74).

-The downside: The fat restriction may cause problems in the long-term, as fat has many important roles in the body.
-These include helping build cell membranes and hormones and helping the body absorb fat-soluble vitamins.
+The downside: The fat restriction may cause long-term problems, as fat plays many important roles in your body.
+These include helping build cell membranes and hormones, as well as helping your body absorb fat-soluble vitamins.

-Moreover, an ultra low-fat diet limits the intake of many healthy foods, lacks variety and is extremely hard to stick to.
+Moreover, an ultra-low-fat diet limits intake of many healthy foods, lacks variety, and is extremely hard to stick to.

-Bottom Line: An ultra low-fat diet contains less than 10% of its calories from fat.
-It can cause significant weight loss and may also have impressive benefits for heart disease, type 2 diabetes and multiple sclerosis.
+SUMMARY An ultra-low-fat diet contains less than 10% of its calories from fat.
+It can cause significant weight loss and may also have impressive benefits for heart disease, type 2 diabetes, and multiple sclerosis.

 The Atkins diet is the most well-known low-carb weight loss diet.

-Its proponents state that you can lose weight by eating as much protein and fat as you like, as long as you avoid carbs.
+Its proponents insist that you can lose weight by eating as much protein and fat as you like, as long as you avoid carbs.